normalgamer/Assembly-OS/README.md

 ## What you will learn

-Making your own bootloader.
+·Making your own bootloader.

-Creating functions to print text.
+·Creating functions to print text.

-Get user input.
+·Get user input.

-Loading disk sectors to load your whole O.S.
+·Loading disk sectors to load your whole O.S.

 In a future:

-Creating files and folders from assembly.
+·Creating files and folders from assembly.

-Creating an assembly compiler inside the O.S.
+·Creating an assembly compiler inside the O.S.

-Loading a C kernel.
+·Loading a C kernel.